Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 A Y token will be automatically **inserted** into the token stream.

-For example: in a JSON Grammar colons are used between keys and values.
+For example, in a JSON grammar, colons are used between keys and values.

 ```javascript
 // GOOD